dayarik111-glitch/IT-ServiceDesk-Case-Studies/Ticket_09_Graphics_Driver_Update.md

 ## Resolution

-I updated them promptly and then restarted the computer once they were completed.
+I updated the drivers promptly and then restarted the computer once the updates were completed.

 ![Updates installed — restart required](Screenshots/Ticket_09/05_Updates_Installed_Restart_Required.png)